and-sophie/ANDCoin/README.md

 git clone
 ```

-cd into the , create a new folder 'bin' and use this script to download the binaries (into the bin directory) and docker images
+cd into the directory, create a new folder 'bin' then use this script to download the binaries (into the bin directory) and docker images.

 ```
 cd ANDcoin